 GED preparatory classes are available at the campuses as well as at most college centers.
 College adult basic skills managers may schedule assessment testing to determine the student's potential for passing the GED test.
-The GED exam is given monthly at most college sites.
+The GED exam is given monthly at most college sites and may include weekend and evening testing.